astridx/pkg_agadvents/README.md

 ![b12](https://user-images.githubusercontent.com/9974686/51182072-4feff900-18cd-11e9-9fed-d0293852cc94.png)

 15. Open the menu item in front end and you can click the area you choosen in point 8.
+The content opens either in a popup or in the content area of your page, depending on what you have selected in the preferences.

 ![13](https://user-images.githubusercontent.com/9974686/51182070-4feff900-18cd-11e9-8bc3-3421c5c1d944.png)